-Based on the results of the differential pricing analysis, we preliminarily find that 72.16 percent of the value of U.S. sales pass the Cohen's d test,29 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the A-to-A method cannot account for such differences, because the margin moves across the de minimis threshold between the weighted-average dumping margin calculated using the A-to-A method and the weighted-average dumping calculated using an alternative comparison method applying the A-to-T method to all U.S. sales.
-Thus, for these preliminary results, Commerce is applying the A-to-T method to all U.S. sales to calculate the weighted-average dumping margin for SYSCO.
+For SYSCO, based on the results of the differential pricing analysis, we preliminarily find that 73.19 percent of the value of U.S. sales pass the Cohen's d test,30 confirming the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the A-A method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the A-T method to all U.S. sales.
+Thus, for these preliminary results, we are applying the A-A method to all U.S. sales to calculate the weighted-average dumping margin for SYSCO.